Nurul Huq Bhuiyan

 Nurul Haque Bhuiyan was a Bengali activist.

 Career

 Bhuiyan was a professor of Department of Chemistry and Applied Chemistry at the University of Dhaka during 1946–1994.
 He was a senior leader of the Tamaddun Majlish and the first convener of the Rastrabhasa Sangram Parishad during the Language Movement.
-He was the founder Provost of Sir A F Rahman Hall of the University of Dhaka.
-He was the first convenor of Language Movement during October 1947 - February 1948.
+He was the founder provost of Sir A F Rahman Hall of the University of Dhaka.
+He was the first convenor of the Language Movement during October 1947 - February 1948.